faberjs/faber-cli/README.md

 #### Flags (optional)

 - `--use-existing` (bool) – If the folder already exists, skip the prompt and continue with the existing folder, without cloning any repository.
+In this case, make sure you [back up before executing](#back-up-before-executing).
 - `--override-existing` (bool) – If the folder already exists, skip the prompt and delete the existing folder before cloning the repository.
 - `--branch` (string) – Name of the git branch to retrieve from the repository.
 If not defined, the default branch is used.
 - `--keep-git` (bool) – Prevent deleting the existing Git history from the new cloned folder, removed by default.